SoftCircuits/IniFileParser/Readme.md

 The `IniFile` class is a lightweight INI-file parser that can be used to easily read and write INI files.
 It includes direct support for `string`, `int`, `double` and `bool` setting types.

-In addition to reading and writing individual settings, it can also return all the settings within a particular INI-file section.
+In addition to reading and writing individual settings, it can return all of the sections in the INI file, and also return all the settings within a particular INI-file section.

 The `SetSetting()` method is overloaded to accept different value types.
-The `GetSetting()` method is also overloaded.
-The `defaultValue` parameter type specifies the type that should be returned.
-If no `defaultValue` is specified, `GetSetting()` always returns `string`.
-If `GetSetting()` cannot find the named setting, or if it cannot be converted to the specified type, the `defaultValue` value is returned.
+The `GetSetting()` method is also overloaded to allow different `defaultValue` parameter types.
+The `defaultValue` parameter specifies the value to return if the setting was not found or could not be converted to the specified type.
+The `defaultValue` parameter also specifies the return type.

 #### Write Example